Monday, February 3, 2025

 Mommy liked to make comments as we rode along, sometimes mentioning a bit of local history.
 One day she pointed to the remnants of an old foundation, barely visible in the woods.
 She said that's where someone in our Nichols family had lived.
 "Had HAD to live," she emphasized, "this far out from town because he had married a Quaker!"
 (I was puzzled, thinking what's wrong with marrying a Quaker?
 But I never really discussed this with my mother, nor do I know the names of those long-ago people or recall the location of their home.)

 I wonder now about my mother's wording on the label: "Suprenand's (site of Nichols homestead, later Ferncroft Inn)."
 Did she think that the Suprenand property had once belonged to a Nichols relative?
 Perhaps even the same one who had married the Quaker?
-(But many I'm confusing two different stories?
+(But maybe I'm confusing two different stories?
 As best I can recall, the old foundation fragments were somewhere else in the woods, not right near the Suprenand home.)

 Sometimes Mommy needed to discipline us (or teach us lessons to improve our riding) and sometime she disciplined a misbehaving pony.
 I definitely remember the day Mitzi needed discipline.
 We were returning from a ride in the woods and I was riding Mitzi, as usual.
 Suddenly Mitzi began running, and ran very fast all the way back to the barn.
 I couldn't stop her or even slow her down.
 I was terrified when she ran directly towards the barn doorway because I could see the metal chain across that opening.
 Would that stop her?
 No!
 She lowered her head under the chain and kept going.
 The chain hit me in the belly and scraped me right off onto the ground!
 I wasn't really hurt, but my mother knew that Mitzi needed a lesson.
 She brought Mitzi out from the barn, climbed on her back, and rode Mitzi around and around in yard near the barn.
 My mother's adult legs almost reached the ground as that short pony labored under her load.
 Mitzi's head was held low, as if ashamed of her bad behavior.
 We never again had trouble with Mitzi misbehaving.